wlodekDev/Cookie-Monster_Game/README.md

-## Furry Game
+## Cookie_Monster Game
 A simple 2D game in javascript.
-The player is controlling Furry to catch as many coins as possible.
-Furry is moving on 10x10 grid and can not touch borders, which is ending the game.
-The player is controlling Furry using arrow keys.
+The player is controlling Cookie Monster to catch as many cookies as possible.
+Our Monster is moving on 10x10 grid and can not touch borders, which is ending the game.
+The player is controlling Cookie Monster using arrow keys.
 Game has been created based on JavaScript constructors.